 Kevin Roush

-Kevin currently resides in Daytona Beach, Florida, with his wife, Erin, and their daughter.
+Kevin resides in Daytona Beach, Florida, with his wife, Erin, and their daughter.
 In his spare time, Kevin enjoys running, surfing, biking, and all other activities out on the water.
-Kevin holds a BS in Biology from Alderson-Broaddus University in Philippi, West Virginia.
+Kevin received a BS in Biology from Alderson-Broaddus University in Philippi, West Virginia.

 Q&A with Kevin